padrinobook/padrinobook/chapters/creating_the_application.md

 ```

-Let's explain the interesting parts:
+Let's explain the new things:

 - `spec_helper` - Is a file to load commonly used functions to setup the tests.